kwatraakshay/freeCodeCamp/guide/english/machine-learning/support-vector-machine/index.md

 ---
 ## Support Vector Machine

 A Support Vector Machine (SVM) is a discriminative classifier formally defined by a separating hyperplane.
 In other words, given labeled training data (supervised learning), the algorithm outputs an optimal hyperplane which categorizes new examples.
-It does this by minimizing the margin between the data points near the hyperplane.
+It does this by minimizing the margin between the data points near the hyperplane.This algorithm is also know an widest street possible.

 ![SVM vs logistic regression](https://i.imgur.com/KUeOSK3.png)